CiscoSE/NexusProgrammability/docs/Telemetry/gNMI/3-certificate.md

 ```
 #### Import the pkcs12 file

 Execute the following commands on the device.
-For this example, "supersecret" was used as password the step before
+For this example, "supersecret" was used as the password.

 ```cli
 nx9300v_01# configure